 We test the hypothesis that a specific aspect of culture – trust in others – affects shareholder voting behavior as it lowers investors’ concerns of being expropriated.
 We find consistent evidence that the percentage of votes cast at shareholder...Read more

-Initial coin offerings (ICOs) are sales of blockchain-based digital tokens associated with specific platforms or assets.
-Since 2014 ICOs have emerged as a new financing instrument, with some parallels to IPOs, venture capital, and pre-sale...Read more
+Initial coin offerings (ICOs) are a significant innovation in entrepreneurial finance.
+The sale of a blockchain-based digital token associated with a specific platform or venture is a new financing instrument with some parallels to IPOs, venture...Read more

 EU policy-makers have focused on the creation of a “Capital Market Union” to advance the economic vitality of the EU in the aftermath of the Global Financial Crisis of 2007-09 and the Eurozone crisis of 2011-13.
 The hope is that EU-wide capital...Read more